 Compressed air couplers are part of the compressed air air line connection tag team, the couplers and connectors.
 There is a page about compressed air connectors on this site too, if you wish more information on them.

-If you have threaded a air line connector into the supply port of each of your air tools, which is what you want to do to be able to supply compressed air to them quickly, those connectors allow quick connection of an air tool (or any other air component, for that matter) to a mating coupler on an air supply hose.
+If you have threaded an air line connector into the supply port of each of your air tools, which is what you want to do to be able to connect a compressed air supply to each quickly and as needed, those connectors allow the quick connection of any air tool (or any other air component, for that matter) to a mating coupler on an air hose.

 In the photo below all of the couplers are from the same manufacturer though each has a different method of being connected to an air hose or air appliance.